 • 9 Lasagna Noodles

 • 1/2 cup Parmesan Cheese

 How to make the lasagna

-1. Brown and drain hamburger in medium skillet.
+1. Brown and drain hamburger in a medium skillet.
 Add spaghetti sauce and allow it to simmer making sure to stir occasionally.

 2. In a separate bowl combine half the parmesan cheese, cottage cheese, egg, and 2 cups mozzarella cheese.
 Mix well and add salt and pepper to taste.

 3. In the bottom of a 9×13 inch baking dish evenly spread 3/4 cup of the sauce mixture.
 Cover with 3 uncooked lasagna noodles, 1 3/4 cup of the cheese mixture, and 1/4 cup sauce.
 Repeat layers twice.
-Top with 3 noodles, remaining sauce, remaining mozzarella and Parmesan cheese.
+Top with 3 noodles, remaining sauce, remaining mozzarella, and Parmesan cheese.
 Add 1/2 cup water to the edges of the pan.
 Cover with aluminum foil.